-Each hike begins with a fun get-t0-know-you game and a brief lesson, from Leave No Trace principles to fun historical facts about the trail and everything in between.
-Bring water and light snacks as we take a few breaks along the way.
+Each hike begins with a fun get-to-know-you game and a brief lesson, from Leave No Trace principles to fun historical facts about the trail and everything in between.
+Wear weather-appropriate clothing and bring water and light snacks.